Tips for Composting

 Try Compost Starter

-To supercharge your composting process, add a layer of compost activator to your bin, and mix it in with your food scraps and yard debris.
-Leaves, grass clippings, chicken manure, and soy or alfalfa meal make excellent, nitrogen-rich activators, but the best compost starter you can use is, well, compost.
+To supercharge your composting process, add a layer of compost activator to your bin.
+Then, mix it in with your food scraps and yard debris.
+Leaves, grass clippings, chicken manure and soy or alfalfa meal make excellent, nitrogen-rich activators.
+But the best compost starter you can use is, well, compost.
 If you’ve got some ripe compost from a previous batch, mix some into your new pile.
 Don’t have any finished compost?
 No worries!
-Buy a bag of it to get you started.
+Buy a bag of it to get started.

 Make "Compost Lasagna"

-Lasagna compost is a method of layering your organic materials for maximum decomposing efficiency with minimum effort while deterring pests and keeping your compost heap manageable.
-The lasagna compost method is a fantastic choice for any type of composting bin, because it’s pretty simple.
+Lasagna compost is a method of layering your organic materials for maximum decomposing efficiency.
+It requires minimum effort, while deterring pests and keeping your compost heap manageable.
+As it’s pretty simple, the lasagna compost method is a fantastic choice for any type of composting bin.
 Here’s how it works:

 - Bottom layer: Put down an initial layer of stalky organic materials, like twigs and branches.
-Stalky materials allow oxygen to penetrate the middle layers of your compost lasagna, which eliminates the risk of odors as your compost decomposes.
+Stalky materials allow oxygen to penetrate the middle layers of your compost lasagna.
+This eliminates the risk of odors as your compost decomposes.

 - Brown layers: On top of the stalky material, alternate “brown” layers and “green” layers.
-Brown layers are things like straw, wood chips, dried leaves—even torn up newspaper and brown paper bags work like a charm for brown layers.
-The brown layers are rich in carbon, which is the main food source for all the thermophilic microorganisms working overtime to decompose your scraps.
-Brown layers also help balance the moisture in compost bins, since they’re much drier than the wet food scraps in the green layers.
+Brown layers are things like straw, wood chips and dried leaves.
+But even torn up newspaper and brown paper bags work like a charm for brown layers.
+The brown layers are rich in carbon, the main food source for all the thermophilic microorganisms working overtime to decompose your scraps.
+Brown layers also help balance the moisture in compost bins, as they’re much drier than the wet food scraps in the green layers.

-Alternate the brown and green layers on top of your initial layer, always beginning and ending with a brown layer so that the food scraps are never exposed.
+Alternate the brown and green layers on top of your initial layer.
+Always begin and end with a brown layer, so that the food scraps are never exposed.
 Here are a few tips for mastering the lasagna compost method:

 - Make your green layers no more than 2 inches thick.